devskilltree/front-end-templates/README.md

 Node [Simple Front End with HTML/CSS/JS](https://app.learney.me/maps/devskilltree?concept=15)

 ## Description
-This repo is a collection of references to front end templates and related tutorial.
+This repo is a collection of references to front end templates and related tutorials.
 They an be used when starting a new application.